dolthub/docs/content/reference/performance/availability.md

 In summary, we support replicating a source database by pushing on commit, and pulling to replicas on read.
-The stability of the middleman is required to maintain a line of communication between the primary server and its replicas.
+The stability of the middleman is required to maintain the thread of communication between a primary server and its replicas.

 Refer to the [read replication